Piper Alpha: Occidental “never ever apologised.”

 In another 25th anniversary interview for Energy & Technology magazine he admitted being slightly overwhelmed by the extent and scope of his investigations.
 “What was I to investigate?” he says.
 “In the second part of my remit I was asked to make observations and recommendations with a view to the preservation of lives and the avoidance of similar accidents in the future.
 I asked myself which subjects I should investigate and how far should I pursue them?”

-I would have some some sympathy with Lord Cullen in his admission to being overawed with the magnituded and complexity of his task and the hard choices he had to make about which matters to investigate and which matters to leave alone.
+I would have some sympathy with Lord Cullen in his admission to being overawed with the magnitude and complexity of his task and the hard choices he had to make about which matters to investigate and which matters to leave alone.

-Having said that he appears, at the very earliest stage, to have concentrated on the narrow narrative put to him by the Department of Energy.
-He is a judge and should have known that the limited choice of scenarios served up to him on a plate by a party with a vested interest should have been viewed warily.
+Having said that he appears, at the very earliest stage, to have concentrated on the narrow narrative put to him by Mr Petrie of the Department of Energy.
+He is a judge and should have known that the limited choice of scenarios served up to him on a plate by a party with a vested interest should have been viewed with the utmost caution, if not suspicion.
+It is telling that Lord Cullen mentions Mr. Petrie 68 times in his final Report but never in a critical way.

 The doubts raised by many at the time of the public inquiry as to whether or not the cause of the explosion on Piper Alpha had been correctly identified have not receded; rather they have continued to resurface.